Flakky/ue-blueprints-styleguide/README.md

 Note, that Pure functions get called every Impure function call.
 It means, that one Pure function note can be called as many times, as many Impure functions it is connected to.
 Be careful!

-# Flow Control
+## Flow Control

-## Branch
+### Branch

-You can use False only Branch, eventhough it is not a good practice in text-based code.
-In Blueprints, it is often more readable to use False exectution only, than placing "Not" node before a Branch condition.
+You can use False only Branch, even though it is not a good practice in text-based code.
+In Blueprints, it is often more readable to use False execution only, than placing "Not" node before a Branch condition.
 Using branch with "Not" is also a good option.

 ![Blueprints Branch](/img/Flow_Branch.png)

-## Flow Control nodes
+### Flow Control nodes

 As all of the code should be under functions, you are not able to use some Flow Control nodes, that remember their state (FlipFlop, DoN, Gate e.t.c) or are asynchronous (Delay, RetDelay, e.t.c).

 There is also no need to use Delay.
 Prefer Timers, that call other functions over time.
-This also has nest benefites:
+This also has nest benefits:

-* You can stop Timer before it finished.
+- You can stop Timer before it finished.
 Use TimerHandle -> ClearAndInvalidateTimer
-* You can loop timer, which allows you to call a function repeatedly.
+- You can loop timer, which allows you to call a function repeatedly.
-* Timers work in functions, as well as in EventGraph.
+- Timers work in functions, as well as in EventGraph.
-* You can dynamically change end function call in runtime (When using SetTimerByFunctionName)
+- You can dynamically change end function call in runtime (When using SetTimerByFunctionName)

-You can use Delay in some vurual-related Blueprints, when it just more convient to use delays.
+You can use Delay in some visual-related Blueprints, when it just more convenient to use delays.
 You can also use Delay(0) to skip one frame, when it is needed.
-This is usefull, for example, when you need to wait Actor components to initialize from other component, which job depends on owning Actor initialization process (BeginPlay in a component may execute earlier, than BeginPlay in own Actor or other components).
+This is useful, for example, when you need to wait Actor components to initialize from other component, which job depends on owning Actor initialization process (BeginPlay in a component may execute earlier, than BeginPlay in own Actor or other components).

-## Validation
+### Validation

 Validation is used to check, whenever variable points to an existing object.

 You should use "Validated Get" node when you need to prevent flow execution when pointer is not valid.
 You can turn a simple "Get" node into a "Validated" one by RMB > Convert To Validated Get;